dullage/personal-landing-page/content/posts/flatnotes/index.md

 ---
 title: "Introducing 'flatnotes'"
-summary: A self-hosted, database-less note-taking web app that utilises a flat folder of markdown files for storage.
+summary: "A self-hosted, database-less note-taking web app that utilises a flat folder of markdown files for storage."
 date: 2022-08-23
 ---